Immigration Advising

 Types of OPT:

-1. Pre-completion OPT (rare-please seek in-person immigration advising to discuss options)
+- Pre-completion OPT (please seek in-person immigration advising to discuss options)

 Eligibility

-• Student must have been enrolled full-time for one full academic year
+- Student must have been enrolled full-time for one full academic year (2 semesters)

-• Prior use of full-time Curricular Practical Training for one year or more eliminates eligibility for Optional Practical Training
+- NOTE: Prior use of full-time Curricular Practical Training (CPT) for one year or more eliminates eligibility for Optional Practical Training

 Duration

-• Use of pre-completion OPT impacts availability of post-completion OPT - Full-time OPT is deducted from the 12 month cumulative limit at the full-time rate; Part-time pre-completion OPT is deducted from the 12 month cumulative limit at a 50% rate.
+- Use of pre-completion OPT will impact availability of post-completion OPT - Full-time OPT is deducted from the 12 month cumulative limit at the full-time rate; Part-time pre-completion OPT is deducted from the 12 month cumulative limit at a 50% rate.

 Employment

-• Must be directly related to the students major field of study.
+- Must be directly related to the students program of study/major listed on their I-20.

-• No offer of employment is required to apply for OPT, but the student is expected to work.
+- No offer of employment is required to apply for OPT, but the student is expected to secure employment within 90 days of an authorized start date.
 Students on OPT are limited to a maximum of 90 days of unemployment.
-Unemployment beyond the 90 day limit may result in the termination of OPT eligibility.
+Unemployment beyond the 90 day limit will result in the termination of OPT eligibility.

 When to file

-For standard post-completion OPT, Form I-765 and supporting documents can be filed with USCIS beginning 90 days prior to the program end date and up to 60 days after the program end date.
+For standard post-completion OPT, Form I-765 and supporting documents can be filed with USCIS beginning 90 days prior to the program end date and up to 60 days after the program end date on your I-20.

 Applying for OPT